grassmunk/Chicago95/INSTALL.md

 <a name="ms_sans_serif"/>

 ### [ MS Sans Serif font ]
 For an authentic Windows 95 feel, you can use the original MS Sans Serif font.
-To do this, you will need a copy of the C:\Windows\Fonts\micross.ttf file from any modern Windows computer (this font is titled "Microsoft Sans Serif Regular").
+To do this, you will need a copy of both the "MS Sans Serif Regular" and "Microsoft Sans Serif Regular" fonts from the `C:\Windows\Fonts` directory of any modern Windows computer.
+(The filenames for these fonts are `sserife.fon` and `micross.ttf` respectively)

+After copying over the files to your Linux install, we now need to convert the `sserife.fon` file to a TrueType font using FontForge.
+(This step is optional; you can still use MS Sans Serif, but bold fonts will not be available)

+- Install FontForge with `sudo apt install fontforge`
+- Open FontForge and open the `sserife.fon` file
+- After the font is opened, go to File -> Generate Fonts...
+- Below the new filename `MSSansSerif.ttf` there will be two dropdowns, make sure the left one is set to "No Outline Font", then set the right one to "(faked) MS Bitmap only sfnt (ttf)"
+- Click the Generate button.
+You may now close FontForge and delete the original `sserife.fon` file

+We now need to install the MS Sans Serif fonts, as well as their font configuration files.

 #### Single-user install: ####
-- Create a folder `ms_sans_serif` inside the `~/.fonts/truetype/` directory
+- Run `mkdir -p ~/.fonts/truetype/ms_sans_serif/`
-- Copy `micross.ttf` to the newly-created folder
+- Copy `micross.ttf` and `MSSansSerif.ttf` to `~/.fonts/truetype/ms_sans_serif/`
+- Run `mkdir -p ~/.config/fontconfig/conf.d/`
-- Copy the file `Extras/99-ms-sans-serif.conf` to your home directory `~` and rename it `.fonts.conf`
+- Copy `Extras/99-ms-sans-serif.conf` and `Extras/99-ms-sans-serif-bold.conf` to `~/.config/fontconfig/conf.d/`
 - Update the font cache by running `sudo fc-cache -f -v`

 #### System-wide install: ####
-- Create a folder `ms_sans_serif` inside the `/usr/share/fonts/truetype/` directory
+- Run `sudo mkdir -p /usr/share/fonts/truetype/ms_sans_serif`
-- Copy `micross.ttf` to the newly-created folder
+- Copy `micross.ttf` to `/usr/share/fonts/truetype/ms_sans_serif`
-- Copy the file `Extras/99-ms-sans-serif.conf` to `/etc/fonts/conf.d`
+- Copy `Extras/99-ms-sans-serif.conf` and `Extras/99-ms-sans-serif-bold.conf` to `/etc/fonts/conf.d`
 - Update the font cache by running `sudo fc-cache -f -v`

 To set the main font for the entire system, open the XFCE settings manager > Appearance > Fonts tab.
 Set the "Default font" to Microsoft Sans Serif, style Regular, size 8.

 To set the title bar font, open the XFCE settings manager > Window Manager > Style tab.
-Set the "Title font" to Microsoft Sans Serif, style Regular, size 8.
+Set the "Title font" to Microsoft Sans Serif, style Bold, size 8.

 Finally, set the font for the Orage panel clock by right-clicking the panel clock, selecting Properties, then next to Line 1, change the font to Microsoft Sans Serif, style Regular, size 8.
 Inside the Line 1 box, add two spaces before and after the value in the box, to apply some spacing.